 This site contains a selection of work by independent graphic designer Dominic Dyson.

-Dominic originally studied Painting at Chelsea School of Art, and Film and Video at St. Martins School of Art.
+Dominic originally studied Fine Art: Painting at Chelsea School of Art, and Film and Video at St. Martins School of Art.
 After several years working in the music industry he returned to study Digital Design at The London College of Printing and an MA in Communication Design at Central Saint Martins School of Art and Design.

 He is an Associate Lecturer for the School of Design at the London College of Communication (formerly LCP) where he has taught since 1999.
 He currently teaches across all three years on the undergraduate Graphic and Media Design BA.

 His clients, predominantly cultural and educational, have included: Kunstmuseum Basel, Museum für Gegenwartskunst, the London Borough of Hackney, London Borough of Tower Hamlets, University of the Arts London, University of East London, University of Derby, Royal Institute, London Borough of Merton, London Musician's Collective, Antoni + Alison, EllaDoran Design & Anthony Burrill.

 He lives and works in Hackney, East London.

 Poster design for systems exhibition, curated by das programm and hosted at Walter Knoll gallery, London.
 Owl eyes utilise a logo created for das programm, based on the H7 heater dial design by Dieter Rams and Reinhold Weiss.